neon-bindings/rfcs/text/0000-result-ext-trait.md

 }
 ```

-Using `or_throw`, we can achieve the same as the previous example using a shorter syntax:
+Using `or_throw`, we can achieve the same as the previous example using a less verbose, repetitive syntax:

 ```rust
 use neon::prelude::*;